VNC Remote Desktop

 Vncviewer<Device IP Address>: 5900

-Restore display
+Restore Display

 After GDM configuration forces the use of X11, the display screen connected to the device will not be able to display.
 To restore the display, enter the following command: